 No matter what point in your guitar-playing career you are in, picking up new effect pedals is always an exciting time.
 Perhaps this is because pedals can significantly help you achieve those perfect guitar tones you have been dreaming of, without completely breaking the bank.
-There comes a time in a guitar player’s life where they will end up needing a pedal board.
+There comes a time in a guitar player’s life where they will end up needing to learn how to set up a pedal board.

 However, knowing how to set up a pedal board can be a rather daunting task.
 Understanding: how to organize the signal chain to find the perfect sound and how to use power supplies can be intimidating enough to completely turn some guitar players away from the idea of a pedal board.
 Of course, you can haul your pedals around in a backpack, but let’s be honest, that can end up causing damage to your beloved pedals and turn your cables into a tangled snake pit of horrors.
 If you find yourself with more than three or four pedals, it may be time to set up a pedal board.

 Have no fear!
 Pedal Haven is here to help.
-We put together a guide to building a pedal board, and we hope to alleviate some of this stress.
+We put together a guide to building and learning how to set up a pedal board, and we hope to alleviate some of this stress.
 This guide will supply you with an ideal beginner’s pedal board setup, as well as some tips to understand the technical side of your pedal board.

 Finding Your Pedal Board